nhoyt/git-reference/miscellaneous.md

 ## Creating a remote repository on WebFaction

-cd to `repos` directory on webfaction
+Go to `repos` directory on webfaction

     $ cd $HOME/webapps/git/repos